FelixFuhs/GymGenius/PRODUCT_FEEDBACK.md

     *   Allow segmentation by user demographics, experience level, etc.

 This `PRODUCT_FEEDBACK.md` serves as a starting point.
 The survey should be implemented using a suitable survey tool (e.g., Google Forms, Typeform, SurveyMonkey), and the KPI dashboard built out using appropriate analytics and visualization tools.

+### Deployment Notes

+The beta feedback survey is hosted on **Typeform** at `https://gymgenius.typeform.com/beta-survey`.
+The link is exposed in the PWA footer and configured via `webapp/js/config.js` so it can be updated without markup changes.